dominikschreiber/countdown.js/README.md

 countdown.js
 ============

-`countdown.js` is a super-simple command line egg-timer.
+`countdown.js` is a dead-simple command line egg-timer.

 Install it with